 CALL FOR PAPERS WIGS 31st Annual Conference Saturday 9 November 2019, University College Dublin The annual Women in German Studies members’ conference will be held in Ireland this November, at University College Dublin (UCD).
 Abstracts (c.150 words) are invited for papers of about 20 minutes duration, on any topic within German Studies.
 We welcome abstracts … Continue reading CfP: WIGS 31st Annual Conference (9 November 2019, University College Dublin)

 A reminder about the upcoming deadline (28 February) for expressions of interest in WIGS committee vacancies for the positions of Secretary and PG rep. A couple of WIGS committee terms of office are ending at the same time, as a result of which we are advertising the following committee vacancies: Secretary and Postgraduate Representative (please … Continue reading Reminder: WIGS Committee Vacancies (Secretary and Postgraduate Representative)

-A couple of WIGS committee terms of office are ending at the same time, as a result of which we are advertising the following WIGS committee vacancies: Irish Representative, PG Representative, and IT officer (please see below for details).
+A couple of WIGS committee terms of office are ending at the same time, as a result of which we are advertising the following committee vacancies: Secretary and Postgraduate Representative (please see below for details).
 This is an excellent opportunity to hold a position of responsibility in a national professional organisation of over thirty years’ standing, … Continue reading WIGS Committee Vacancies (Secretary and Postgraduate Representative)